dean-shaff/blog/_posts/2024-11-20-planet-tracker-rust-2.md

 categories: python,rust
 ---

 In my [previous post]({% link _posts/2024-11-18-planet-tracker-rust.md %}) I alluded to using Rust's FFI to bring in an existing C library (in this case, the [`astronomy`](https://github.com/cosinekitty/astronomy) library) to do my ephemerides calculations for me, instead of using `PyO3` to invoke `ephem`.
 It turns out that this is very much possible and relatively simple.
+For the purposes of this experiment, I've added the bindings to `planet-tracker`'s source code itself, instead of packaging things up as a separate library.
+If I intended to distribute the Rust implementation of `astronomy` as a separate crate, I would most definitely package it up in a library.
+Perhaps I'll do that at some point in the future!
 As part of this experiment, I wanted to benchmark the C bindings to the `PyO3` + `ephem` approach to see how much overhead `PyO3` introduces.

 ### Bindings for `astronomy`

 At first I thought I would write the bindings for the `astronomy` library by hand, but then I discovered that Rust has a tool purpose built for translating C headers into Rust interfaces: `bindgen`.
-Using `bindgen` meant that I didn't have to do the tedious task of grabbing struct and function definitions from the `astronomy.h` header file and place them in my own `lib.rs`.
+Using `bindgen` meant that I didn't have to do the tedious task of grabbing struct and function definitions from the `astronomy.h` header file and translating them to Rust.
 Moreover, it means that if I were to change a function signature in C-land, I don't have to remember to adjust things in my Rust library as well -- anytime the C header file changes, `bindgen` will re-create my Rust bindings. `bindgen` does this by making use of a `build.rs` file, which allows us to run code _before_ we compile any Rust code; anytime we run `cargo build`, `bindgen` creates a `bindings.rs` file that ends up (by default) somewhere in our `target` directory.
 Let's take a look at how I set up Rust bindings for the `astronomy` library.

 #### Using `cc` to build a static library